blixhavn/sticky-sidebar-v2/index.md

 ## Browser Compatibility

 Sticky sidebar works in all modern browsers including Internet Explorer 9 and above, but if you want it to work with IE9, you should include [`requestAnimationFrame`](https://gist.github.com/paulirish/1579671) polyfill before sticky sidebar code.
+For backwards compatibility, a polyfill for [ResizeObserver](https://github.com/pelotoncycle/resize-observer) can also be included.

 If you have any issue with browser compatibility, don't hesitate to [Submit an issue](https://github.com/blixhavn/sticky-sidebar-v2/issues/new).